 glaucoma: A condition usually associated with high eye pressure.
 This condition results in damage to the nerve at the back of the eye and possible loss of vision.

-hyperopia: A vision problem, commonly called farsightedness, that results in blurred close vision although moderate to severe hyperopia may also result in blurred distance vision.
+hyperopia: A vision problem, commonly called farsightedness, that results in blurred close vision.
+Moderate to severe hyperopia cases may also result in blurred distance vision.
 The cornea and lens focus light rays behind, rather than directly onto, the retina.

 I-LASIK: Same as IntraLASIK or OptiLASIK, but specifically referring to the combination of Intralase technology and the VISX® Star S4™ Laser.

-IntraLASIK: Also know as blade-free LASIK.
-This is an all laser vision correction procedure where a laser is used to create a flap rather than a blade
+IntraLASIK: Also known as blade-free LASIK eye surgery.
+This is an all laser vision correction procedure where a laser is used to create a flap rather than a blade.

 Intraocular Lens Replacement: Procedure whereby artificial lenses made of plastic, silicone or acrylic are implanted in the eye to improve its focus and correct vision problems associated with cataracts.
 These lenses take the place of the cataract once it has been removed.